-The Mural Project of Colorado Springs is a 501c4 organization that focuses on utilizing community art projects to promote healing, exploration, involvement and education of at risk community members.
+The Mural Project of Colorado is a 501c3 organization that focuses on utilizing community art projects to promote healing, exploration, involvement and education of at risk community members.
 To date, we have completed several projects: (to view images from these events, visit our media page)

 A unique community art project occurred at Mountain Living Studios Gallery in Manitou Springs.
 In January, 2013, business owner, Bianca Trenker, used social media to solicit artists to develop a piece of art for the outside of her historic building.
 She wasn't even sure she could afford it, as the previous retail season in Manitou Springs was dismal due to the Waldo Canyon fire.
 The response she got was not quite what she expected.